-The Solvency II coverage ratio is defined as the eligible Own Funds divided by the Solvency Capital Requirement (SCR).
+The Solvency II coverage ratio is defined as the Eligible Own Funds divided by the Solvency Capital Requirement (SCR).

-In line with market practice, the ratio on a shareholder basis excludes the with-profits fund contribution to the Company's SCR from both the Own Funds and SCR.
-This ratio also reflects the estimated effect of a recalculation of the Transitional Measure on Technical Provisions (TMTP) as at 31 December 2018.
+In line with market practice, the ratio on a shareholder basis excludes the contribution that the with-profits fund would normally make to the Company's Solvency II position.
+This is calculated by reducing the Company's Own Funds and the Company's SCR by the amount of the SCR for the with-profits fund.

-The surplus on a regulatory basis as disclosed in this document does not include a recalculation of the TMTP.
-This complies with regulatory requirements to recalculate the TMTP every two years, unless there are significant market movements or significant changes in the Company's risk profile triggering an earlier recalculation.
-At 31 December 2018 the conditions to trigger a recalculation had not been satisfied.
-The next recalculation on a regulatory basis will be due on 31 December 2019.
+The surplus on a regulatory basis as disclosed in this document and the surplus on a shareholder basis, as disclosed in the Company's full-year statutory accounts, incorporate the impacts of a recalculation of the Transitional Measure on Technical Provisions (TMTP) based on 31 December 2019 economic conditions.
+This complies with current regulatory requirements to recalculate the TMTP every two years, unless there are significant market movements or significant changes in the Company's risk profile triggering an earlier recalculation.